Deep learning of deformation-dependent conductance in thin films: nanobubbles in graphene: Conclusion

 Additionally, we gained insight into the model's design and function by studying the internal outputs and graph structure of the neural network.
 It was found that the graph of the tight binding model determined from the CNN is a subgraph of the relational graph describing a convolutional layer.
 We conclude that this sort of fundamental structural equivalence is an important factor in the success and efficiency of this model.
 This should be considered in the application and design of convolutional and other deep learning networks to further research in physics.

 It should be noted that different problems often require differently structured networks to obtain the best solution, but the model we developed is optimal for the problem of deformation-dependent conductance.
 We have shown that many of the techniques originally developed for image recognition networks can be readily adapted for this class of problems.
-This work introduces a number of possible lines of further investigation.
-Much could be learned from the application of this method to other systems.
-An interesting case would be lattices with a spatially varying concentration of impurities.
 The method described here could be tested by changing the desired output observable, or by applying this technique to different materials, such as 3D lattices or nanostructured materials.

-Additionally, further study of the graph isomorphism found between the Hamiltonian and the network model could extend the theoretical understanding of the connection between neural network structure and function.
+There are also some limitations of this method that are worth noting.
+We find that including the number of conductance modes as an input results in a semi-quantized output.
+This is preferable when considering minimal deformations, wherein the conductance retains some quantization as in the zero-deformation limit.
+More severely deformed samples do not exhibit these steps in conductance, and as such the model trained without conductance modes as an input, which outputs a smooth conductance prediction, is superior.
+An improved model would successfully differentiate between the behavior of these cases.
+This may be possible by training separate networks for the small vs. large deformation cases, or otherwise augmenting the training data to emphasize this difference.

+Our work has demonstrated that neural network methods can be applied as an accurate approximation method to expedite the calculation of physical properties of materials.
+Furthermore, we have illustrated methods in neural network construction that may be especially beneficial for applications in physics, such as redundant input data.
+We also provide new insight into the mathematical relevance of convolutional networks to graph-based problems like the tight-binding Hamiltonian.
+The data and code supporting the results of this paper are available from the corresponding author, J.N., upon reasonable request.